Atlantisland/Dr.-House-Documentation/README.md

   ```
 **4. Accountancy**
 -----------
 Finds the Patient by uuid or saves a new one if it did not exist.
-Then generates an Invoice for that Patient, saves the Invoice, and returns the PatientDTO.
+Then generates an Invoice for that Patient, saves the Invoice, and returns the Patient.

 * **URL**